junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 He's not convinced, "We don't even know what that 'Tardis' thing is."

 Just as he speaks, a loud metallic thrumming sound echoes from the sky.
-The air around them ripples like animation, turning from open outdoor space to a dimly lit indoor space with green and blue lightings.
+The air around them ripples like animation, turning from open outdoor space to a dimly lit indoor space with green and blue lighting.

 A cheerful, melodramatic voice sounds up behind them, "Ladies and gentlemen, welcome aboard the Tardis."